Rajan316/healthcare-analytics/README.md

 # healthcare-analytics
 The project aims at performing analytics on various medical databases.
-We will build models using the Framingham data to predict and prevent heart disease
+We build a logistic regression model using the Framingham data to predict heart disease for any patient.